Your Basket

 There is a huge range of essential oils to choose from, so to make things easier, we’ve narrowed down your options and selected some of the best below:

-• Lavender essential oil can soothe and calm: Many people use to relax and help them drift off to sleep at night.
+• Lavender essential oil can soothe and calm: Many people use lavender oil to relax and help them drift off to sleep at night.
 Lavender essential oil is calming and soothing and works very well as a freshener, with its anti-bacterial properties can help to cleanser the carpet too.

 • Try the refreshing tones of ylang ylang: Ylang ylang essential oil has a wonderfully sweet and floral scent that is perfect for freshening up your carpet.
 It’s also a great relaxer, and the fragrance is known for being able to decrease heart rates, reduce anxiety and give you a pick-me-up, if needed.